Bartlesville Radio » News » STANDFirst Donates Ballistic Shields to School Districts

 Tom Davis / Victoria Edwards

-Scott Walton of the Rogers County Sheriff's office and founder of the non-profit, STANDFirst, was in Bartlesville a few weeks ago to present ballistic shields to both the Bartlesville and Dewy school districts for use by the School Resource Officers (SRO).
+The non-profit, STANDFirst, was in Bartlesville a few weeks ago to present ballistic shields to both the Bartlesville and Dewy school districts for use by the School Resource Officers (SRO).
 The shields offer an added safety measure as school re-opens.

 Appearing in COMMUNITY CONNECTION recently was Kevin Lynch, owner of the local Re/Max Realty Company, who was also at that event.
 It was Kevin who donated the funds to purchase the shields.
 He said he did it because as a life-long Bartian he wants his community to be a safe as it can be.